sebsebmc/starlink-coverage/README.md

 # Goals:

 1. % of day covered
-2. Average coverage (factoring the number of satellites covering a location)
+2. Average coverage - factoring the number of satellites covering a location which would be more useful for approximating average bandwith available for an area

-## Implementation
+## Original Implementation

-1. TLE to ground track
+1. TLE to simulate satellites
 2. Altitude,x,y to conical section on sphere
-   a.
-Adjustable minimum elevation
+    1. Adjustable minimum elevation
-   b.
-Swap out for more accurate model of earth (WGS-84 ellipsoid)
+    2. Swap out for more accurate model of earth (WGS-84 ellipsoid)
 3. Map conical section to equi-rectangular area
 4. Translate to pixel coords with resolution of about 100sq mi
 5. Normalize?
 Overlay